Waveform

 kwargs (dict) –

-One of the following parameters must be specified.
-They specify how the noise signal is generated.
+One of the following methods of specifying the noise must be specified.

 noise: